mostafa-amin-dt/langmem/docs/docs/guides/extract_episodic_memories.md

         description="Outcome and retrospective.
 What did you do well?
 What could you do better next time?
 I ...", )

-# (2) The Episode schema becomes part of the memory manager's prompt,
-# helping it extract complete reasoning chains that guide future responses
 manager = create_memory_manager(
     "anthropic:claude-3-5-sonnet-latest",
-    schemas=[Episode],
+    schemas=[Episode],  # (2)!
     instructions="Extract examples of successful explanations, capturing the full chain of reasoning.
 Be concise in your explanations and precise in the logic of your reasoning.", enable_inserts=True,
 )
 ```

 1. Unlike semantic triples that store facts, episodes capture the full context of successful interactions
-2. Manager extracts complete episodes, not just individual facts
+2. The Episode schema becomes part of the memory manager's prompt, helping it extract complete reasoning chains that guide future responses.
+The manager extracts complete episodes, not just individual facts.

 After a successful explanation: